Kieran Culkin explains why his 'Succession' co-star threw a drink in his face

 And Culkin explained why he really did have it coming.

 “We get the check and everybody’s getting ready to go,” Culkin said.
 “She goes, ‘What’s happening?
 What are we doing?’
-And I take her hand, I go, ’WE’RE GOING NOW.
-WE’RE ALL GOING HOME.
-IT’S 8 O’CLOCK.
-THANK YOU SO MUCH FOR STAYING UP SO LATE.
-WE APPRECIATE…’ She goes…”

-Smith-Cameron had finally been pushed to the edge and threw her drink in his face.
+And I take her hand, I go, 'We're going now.
+We're all going home.
+It's 8 o'clock.
+Thank you so much for staying up late.
+We appreciate..,'" Culkin loudly and patronizingly said to his co-star.
+And that's when Smith-Cameron had finally been pushed to the edge and threw her drink in his face.

 The Late Show With Stephen Colbert airs weeknights at 11:35 p.m. on CBS.